ppy/osu-wiki/news/2019/2019-01-09-introducing-yuzu.md

 ![](https://assets.ppy.sh/media/yuzu/yuzu-full-cover.jpg)

-I picked through all of the things people suggested (a wizard hat? really?) and decided to go with [Thievley](https://osu.ppy.sh/users/4717672)'s design because I felt you know... *connected* to her design.
+I picked through all of the things people suggested (a wizard hat? really?) and decided to go with ::Thievley::{ user-id=4717672 }'s design because I felt you know... *connected* to her design.
 It screams... *speed*.

 Okay, really, more like because she made me look pretty cool.